 Even though there are millions of games in the app store now, there is still space for new ones – and the next hit game could yours!
 But launching a game app isn’t all just fun and games (pun intended).
 There’s a strategy for making a game successful that requires time and thoroughness.
 Before doing a full launch, you want to find out if your product is even desirable (aka, has the potential to make a profit) and make it as solid as possible – which is why a soft launch is so important.

-And this is what you’ll find here, a simplified guide with key tips on how to soft launch a game app.
+So, how do you launch a game app?
+How much does it cost to launch an app?
+This is all information you’ll find here, in a simplified guide with key tips on how to soft launch a game app.

 The Game App Soft Launch Process